mvk/blog.wooh.hu/content/post/codeanywhere-development-on-a-chromebook.md

 image		= "cloudide/codeanywhere/codeanywhere_logotype.png"
 +++

-The biggest questions ever asked about Chromebooks: How can you use code on it, how can you run shell scripts and other things.
+The biggest question ever asked about Chromebooks: How can you use code on it, how can you run shell scripts and other things.
 Without enabling Developer mode, your best option is to use a Cloud IDE.
 Let me show you one. <!-- more -->

 # Cloud IDE